BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya.md

 ## UV sets

 Babylon engine supports only 2 UV sets.
-In Maya the first UV set, created by default, is used as UV1 in Babylon.
-The second UV set is used as UV2.
+In Maya the first UV set, created by default (map1), is used as UV1 in Babylon.
+The second UV set (map2) is used as UV2.
 Other UV sets are ignored and UV2 is used instead.

 ![export window](/img/exporters/Maya/7_uv_set_editor.jpg)